 Agricultural and Forestal Districts

-The purposes of an Agricultural and Forestal District Program are described by both Chapter 1226, Agricultural and Forestal Districts, of the Codified Ordinances of Loudoun County, and Virginia Code Section 15.2-4300 et seq., as a means to conserve, protect, and encourage the development and improvement of agricultural and forestal lands for the production of food and other agricultural and forestal products, to conserve and protect agricultural and forestal lands as valued natural and ecological resources which provide essential open spaces for clean air sheds and for aesthetic purposes, and to provide a means by which agricultural and forestal land may be protected and enhanced as a viable segment of the economy and as an economic and environmental resource of major importance.
+The purposes of the Loudoun County Agricultural and Forestal District Program are described by both Chapter 1226, Agricultural and Forestal Districts, of the Codified Ordinances of Loudoun County, and Virginia Code Section 15.2-4300 et seq., as a means to conserve, protect, and encourage the development and improvement of agricultural and forestal lands for the production of food and other agricultural and forestal products, to conserve and protect agricultural and forestal lands as valued natural and ecological resources which provide essential open spaces for clean air sheds and for aesthetic purposes, and to provide a means by which agricultural and forestal land may be protected and enhanced as a viable segment of the economy and as an economic and environmental resource of major importance.

-To fulfill these purposes, Loudoun County works with landowners to preserve the rural and agricultural character of the county.
-Through the Loudoun County Agricultural and Forestal District (AFD) Program, which was established in 1979, over 40,000 acres are enrolled within 24 AFDs located throughout the county.
+To fulfill these purposes, Loudoun County works with landowners to preserve the rural and agricultural character of the County.
+Since the establishment of the Loudoun County Agricultural and Forestal District Program in 1979, over 44,000 acres have been enrolled within 24 Agricultural and Forestal Districts (AFDs) located throughout the County.